GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	the replication event is discarded from the queue and the remote destinations may remain out of sync.

-	Can be overridden at remote-level by setting replicationMaxRetries.
+	Can be overridden at remote-level by setting `replicationMaxRetries`.

 	By default, pushes are retried indefinitely.